Living with anal cancer

 Coping with anal cancer can be difficult.
 You might find it helpful to speak about your feelings and there are people who can support you and your family.

-After a colostomy, you'll need to think about and adjust to practical issues and feelings around having a colostomy.
+After a colostomy, you'll need to adjust practically and emotionally.
 It can take time to get used to all these changes.
 But there is a lot of support available.

 Sex life after anal cancer treatment